clintre/solseek/README.md

   - View and export installed packages for eopkg and flatpak (all and/or user installed)
   - View system configurations

-## Known Limitations
+## Known Limitations / Issues
-  - Currently only in English
+  - Currently only in English and French
+  - Some minor navigation issues around using fzf for the UX. [example](https://github.com/clintre/solseek/issues/15) (not fzf fault, this is outside of its original design)

 ## Planned
   - Additional languages (looking for help on this)
-  - Common package repair tools
   - Recipes for common installs on Solus (Nvidia, Distrobox, etc)

 ## Requirements